Who we are

 How We Work

-Our work includes a Support Centre for negotiators from vulnerable developing countries, Advocacy & Outreach and Art & Culture programs and projects on Loss and Damage finance and the Santiago Network along with a working group on human rights.
-We also host the New Generation, a group of emerging negotiators from vulnerable developing countries and work closely with the Loss and Damage Youth Coalition (LDYC), an initiative that grew out of our work.
+Our work includes a Support Centre for negotiators from vulnerable developing countries, Advocacy & Outreach and Art & Culture programs and projects on Loss and Damage finance and the Santiago Network along with working groups on human rights and displacement and human mobility.
+We also host the New Generation, a group of emerging negotiators from developing countries and work closely with the Loss and Damage Youth Coalition (LDYC), an initiative that grew out of our work.
 We work virtually, holding regular calls and virtual workshops to share updates and exchange information with the ultimate objective of driving the Loss and Damage agenda to mobilise action and support at all levels to support those on the frontlines of climate change.

 Our Core Team